 This article will explain some advanced filtering techniques.
-We’ll go over how to use wildcards and how to filter certain sites on a domain.
+We’ll go over how to use wildcards, apply multiple policies, and how to filter certain sites on a domain.

 Sometimes you only want students to be able to access certain parts of a website/domain.
 Keep in mind that the allow list will always override the block list (including category blocks).